 Selected Highlights in Basic Science and Translational Research

 Over the past several years, major advances have been made in the application of engineering to medical problems.
 This has led to the clinical testing and FDA approval of an electronic prosthetic device for sight restoration in severe cases of retinitis pigmentosa (RP).
 Through understanding retinal degenerative diseases, such as RP, our scientists, clinicians and engineers converged to develop the first FDA-approved retinal prosthesis, Argus II.
-Co-inventors, Mark Humayun, MD, PhD, and James Weiland, PhD, through the culmination of 20 years of research, created a device that restores functional vision to those blinded by RP.
+Co-inventor, Mark Humayun, MD, PhD, through the culmination of 20 years of research, created a device that restores functional vision to those blinded by RP.
 This has been an outstanding partnership between USC and Second Sight Medical Products that has yielded many patents as well as a successful clinical trial.